1] Can I enroll my child during the school year?

 4] Can we schedule a visit?

-In March, we invite new families to come to our Open Houses.
-This is a great time to meet with our Program Director and parents, visit our locations and observe briefly classes.
+January through May, we organise some Open Houses.
+This is a great time to meet with our staff, visit our locations and observe briefly classes.
 If you missed the Open Houses but would like to schedule a visit, please contact us and we'll do our best to plan it.

 5] Who are the teachers and assistants?

-Our teachers and assistants are chosen based on their personality, teaching experience, quality of their native French, and ability to help students progress.
-French is their mother tongue or they have a superlative command of French, like a francophone.
-Teachers and assistants work in team and meet periodically.
-They are supervised by our Education Program Coordinator.
+Our teachers are chosen based on their teaching experience, quality of their native French, and ability to help students progress.
+They have a superlative command of French, like a francophone.
+Our assistants must have an excellent command of the French language and experience with children to assist our teachers.
+Some of them are teachers in training and part of our teaching substitute team.

 6] What are the tuition fees?

 EFGS is a non-profit organization whose purpose is to provide French classes after school, at the most reasonable cost possible without sacrificing quality or jeopardizing its sustainability.
 Annual Cost may vary depending on enrollment and budget but we have been able to keep fees pretty stable.
-In 2016-2017, the school year tuition was set at $1,600.
+In 2018, the total cost for the 3-hour program varied between $1,850 and $2,100 depending on the time of enrollment.

 7] What happens if I decide to withdraw my child from the program?